The Princess of Wales launched the latest initiative from Heads Together to support children’s mental well-being.

 Coordinated and financed by The Royal Foundation, ‘Mentally Healthy Schools’ has been developed by the youth-focussed charity partners of Heads Together; the Anna Freud National Centre for Children and Families, Place2Be and Young Minds.
 NAHT, the school leaders’ association, has been engaged in developing the initiative from the outset, and guidance on the creation of content has been provided by Centre for Mental Health.

-The Duchess of Cambridge is launching the website during a visit to Roe Green Junior School, Brent, which is one of the pilot schools, where she will meet teachers and pupils, and join a class taking part in one of the lesson plans featured on the site.
+The Princess of Wales is launching the website during a visit to Roe Green Junior School, Brent, which is one of the pilot schools, where she will meet teachers and pupils, and join a class taking part in one of the lesson plans featured on the site.